anirudhshankar99/DeepLense_PINN/README.md

 ## 4. Results

-Evaluation metrics include AOC scores with ROC curves plotted for each class representing each dark matter substructure.
+Evaluation metrics include AUC scores with ROC curves plotted for each class representing each dark matter substructure.
 These metrics are calculated using data from the test dataset.

 | Model | no | sphere | vort | Mean |
 | ----- | --- | --- | --- | --- |